jyutzler/Bridge-Systems/system.md

 ﻿
-This branch contains a Markdown file "system.md" that describes Jeff Yutzler's "all systems on" approach based loosely on Washington Standard.
+This branch contains a Markdown file "system.md" that describes the system that Steve Reed and Jeff Yutzler will use for the LM/NLM game.
+It is loosely based on Washington Standard.
-It is a 2 over 1 game force (no exceptions) with other commonly used conventions.
+It is a 2 over 1 game force (no exceptions) with a reasonable set of conventions.
-It is suitable for advancing club players.
+Note that we generally don't promise specific point counts or minimum shapes.

 ## General Approach
 Two-over-one game forcing with five-card majors